mushishi78/romsey-chamber/_events/2016-12-18-hampshire-farmers-market.md

 county: ""
 country: ""
 postcode: ""
-published: false
+published: true
 ---

-Hampshire Farmers Market
+Hampshire Farmers Market will visiting this month giving you the opportunity to buy best value award winning Hampshire food that is in season and locally produced.